-Listen to the Top 20 Most Popular Rock Artists On Spotify
+The Top 20 Most Popular Rock Artists on Spotify

-Today's the International Day of Rock N Roll, a celebration that's been observed in memory of the legendary first Live Aid benefit concert held on July 13, 1985, showcasing rock icons like The Who, Queen, David Bowie, and Led Zeppelin.
+In honor International Day of Rock N Roll on Thursday, a celebration that's been observed in memory of the legendary first Live Aid benefit concert held on July 13, 1985, showcasing rock icons like The Who, Queen, David Bowie, and Led Zeppelin.

 Now, over 30 years later, Spotify is paying homage to the legacy of Rock N Roll on the"World Day of Rock" by highlighting the top 20 most listened to globally rock artists of 2017 so far.
 Ranging from classic groups like The Rolling Stones and Metallica to contemporary artists like Coldplay and Twenty One Pilots, it's an homage to one of music's most outrageous and beloved genres.